Russula densifolia: Similar species

-Ecology, habitat and distribution
+Habitat and distribution

-Russula densifolia is a mycorrhizal species.
-Descriptions have been published of the morphology of the ectomycorrhizae that it forms with European beech (Fagus sylvatica), and Norway spruce (Picea abies).
-Its mushrooms grow on the ground singly, scattered, or in groups in both mixed and deciduous forests, and tend to appear in the summer and autumn.
+The mushrooms grow on the ground singly, scattered, or in groups in both mixed and deciduous forests, and tend to appear in the summer and autumn.
 In Spain, it is common in dune pine forests.
-Fruit bodies can be parasitized by the fungus Asterophora lycoperdoides.
-Widely distributed, Russula densifolia is known from Asia (including China, India, Japan, and Thailand), Europe and North America.
+Widely distributed, Russula densifolia is known from Asia (including China, India, Japan, and Thailand), Europe, and North America.

 In a study of the chronological sequence of ectomycorrhizal fungi communities of Pinus densiflora forests of eastern China, R. densifolia was shown to reach its peak abundance in 30-year-old stands.
 In another Chinese study, the species was found to be one of the six most common Russula species associated with 1- to 2-year-old seedlings of Pinus yunnanensis.
 In Mexico, they have been found with oak.
 The fungus is well-adapted to live in cold climates, as its mycelium has a relatively high tolerance to low temperatures, although repeated freezing/thawing cycles tend to slow the growth of mycelium.
 The lethal temperature required for 50% of the mycelium to die is -8.6 C.

+Ecology

+Russula densifolia is a mycorrhizal species.
+Descriptions have been published of the morphology of the ectomycorrhizae that it forms with European beech (Fagus sylvatica), and Norway spruce (Picea abies).
+The fruit bodies can be parasitized by the fungus Asterophora lycoperdoides.